 Another study adopted a change in the PSA cutoff to a level of 3.0 ng/mL to study the impact of this change in 243 men with PSA levels between 3.0 ng/mL and 4.0 ng/mL.
 Thirty-two of the men (13.2%) were ultimately found to have prostate cancer.
 An analysis of radical prostatectomy specimens from this series found a mean tumor volume of 1.8 mL (range, 0.6–4.4).
 The extent of disease was significant in a number of cases, with positive margins in five cases and pathologic pT3 disease in six cases.

-While DRE has been a staple of medical practice for many decades, PSA did not come into common use until the late 1980s for the early diagnosis of prostate cancer.
+While digital rectal exam (DRE) has been a staple of medical practice for many decades, prostate-specific antigen (PSA) did not come into common use until the late 1980s for the early diagnosis of prostate cancer.
 Following widespread dissemination of PSA testing, incidence rates rose abruptly.
 In a study of Medicare beneficiaries, a first-time PSA test was associated with a 4.7% likelihood of a prostate cancer diagnosis within 3 months.
 Subsequent tests were associated with statistically significant lower rates of prostate cancer diagnosis.

-In an examination of trends of prostate cancer detection and diagnosis among 140,936 white and 15,662 African American men diagnosed with prostate cancer between 1973 and 1994 in the NCI's SEER database, substantial changes were found beginning in the late 1980s as use of PSA diffused through the United States; age at diagnosis fell, stage of disease at diagnosis decreased, and most tumors were noted to be moderately differentiated.
+In an examination of trends of prostate cancer detection and diagnosis among 140,936 White and 15,662 African American men diagnosed with prostate cancer between 1973 and 1994 in the National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) database, substantial changes were found beginning in the late 1980s as use of PSA diffused through the United States; age at diagnosis fell, stage of disease at diagnosis decreased, and most tumors were noted to be moderately differentiated.
 For African American men, however, a larger proportion of tumors were poorly differentiated.

 Cause-of-death misclassification has also been studied as a possible explanation for changes in prostate cancer mortality.
 A relatively fixed rate was found at which individuals who had been diagnosed with prostate cancer were mislabeled as having died from prostate cancer.
 As such, the substantial increase in prostate cancer diagnoses in the late 1980s and early 1990s would then explain the increased rate of prostate cancer death during those years.
 As the rate of prostate cancer diagnosis fell in the early 1990s, this reduced rate of mislabeling death due to prostate cancer would fall, as would the overall rate of prostate cancer death.
 Because the evidence in this respect is inconsistent, it remains unclear whether the causes of these mortality trends are chance, misclassification, early detection, improved treatments, or a combination of effects.